chrisjmccormick/simsearch/README.md

 `runSearchByKeyword.py`: This example shows how to search the corpus by keywords--note that it's not indexed, so it's slow.

+`runElbowMethod.py`: This script uses the "elbow method" to help find a good value of 'k' to use for k-means clustering.

 # Installation and Dependencies

 You'll need to install: